Limoncello: Production

-Limoncello is mainly produced in southern Italy, especially in the region around the Gulf of Naples, the Amalfi Coast, and Sicily.
+Limoncello is mainly produced in southern Italy, especially in the region around the Gulf of Naples, the Amalfi Coast, Sicily and Gargano.

 Traditionally, limoncello is made from the zest of Femminello St. Teresa lemons, also known as Sorrento or Sfusato lemons.
-Lemon zest, or peels without the pith, is steeped in rectified spirit until the oil is released.
+Lemon zest, or peel without the pith, is steeped in rectified spirit until the oil is released.
 The resulting yellow liquid is then mixed with simple syrup.
 Varying the sugar-to-water ratio and the temperature affects the clarity, viscosity, and flavor.
 It has a slightly turbid appearance, which originates from the presence of small (approximately 100 nanometers) essential oil droplets suspended in the drink.
 Opaque limoncello is the result of spontaneous emulsification (otherwise known as the ouzo effect) of the sugar syrup and extracted lemon oils.

 Commercial production was about 15 million liters in 2003.